Dragon8029/100-days-of-code/Attempt4.md

 *Oct 12, 2018*

 Signed up for Hacktoberfest 2018, found a couple repo's I felt comfortable contributing to and completed 2 pull requests.

+---

+##A4D43:
+*Oct 18, 2018*

+Missed a few days of tweets.
+Managed to complete 5 pull requests for @hacktoberfest.
+Was a little nervous contributing to projects for the first time, but starting to feel a little more confident now.
+Continued to contribute to another one today, I'm feeling accomplished.